37 Different Types of Flies in Oklahoma

 They all have thick facial “beards.”
 Adults hunt after and eat other flying insects in the air.

 Larvae eat softer ground-dwelling insects like grubs and caterpillars.
-Look at the boundaries of the woodland for this sort of Robber Fly, which resembles a bee.
+Look at the woodland boundaries for this sort of Robber Fly, which resembles a bee.

-When they are waiting for food to come by, they may perch on branches and on, beneath, or between leaves.
-They are amazing to see since they are little but quick.
+When waiting for food to come by, they may perch on branches, beneath, or between leaves.
+They are amazing to see since they are small but quick.

 Some Tachinid types of flies in Oklahoma have been purposefully brought from different regions due to their diet to reduce populations of destructive moths.